DaleFarnsworth/codeplug/editcp/README.md

-## Codeplug editor for the MD-380 DMR Radio
+## Codeplug editor for the MD380/MD390/MD40 DMR Radios

 ## Introduction
-This program is similar in purpose to the [MD-380 CPS program]( http://www.tyt888.com/?mod=download) provided by TYT Electronics Technology Co., LTD.  It provides several features that CPS lacks, while not implementing all features of CPS.
+This program is similar in purpose to the [MD380 CPS program]( http://www.tyt888.com/?mod=download) provided by TYT Electronics Technology Co., LTD.  It provides several features that CPS lacks, while not implementing all features of CPS.
 I wrote `editcp` because I wanted to be able to edit codeplugs in Linux.

-** The MD-390 model uses the same codeplug format as the MD-380, so this editor should also work for it.
-Support for additional radio models is possible, but not scheduled at this time.
+This codeplug editor works for the Tytera MD380 and MD390 as well as the Alinco DJ-MD40 radios.
+Support for additional radio models is likely, but is not scheduled at this time.

 ### Features
 * `Editcp` permits the editing of General Settings, Channels, Contacts, Zones,